andrevidela/Research-report/Thesis/index.md

 }
 ```

-The two programs are very similar but the second one mutates the argument directly instead of mutating a new copy of it.
+The two programs are very similar, but the second one mutates the argument directly instead of mutating a new copy of it.

 There is however a very important limitation:

 #### Only mutate uses of the constructor we are matching on

-The following program would see no mutation:
+The following program would see no mutation, since the constructor we are matching does not appear on the right-hand side.

 ```haskell
 %mutating